Jones diameter and crossing number of knots: Introduction

 \begin{thm} For a knot $K$ with crossing number $c(K)$, let $W_{\pm}(K)$ denote its positive or negative untwisted Whitehead double.
 Suppose that $K$ is a non-trivial adequate knot with $\mathrm{wr}(K)=0$.
 Then, $W_{\pm}(K)$ is non-adequate and we have $c(W(K))=4 c(K)+2$. \end{thm}

-The behavior of crossing numbers under the basic operations of taking connected sums or forming satellites is far from being understood.
-It is conjectured that crossing numbers are additive under connected sums \cite[Problem 1.68]{Kirby} and that if $K$ is a satellite knot with companion $C$ then $c(K)\geq c(C)$ \cite[Problem 1.68]{Kirby}.
-Both of these conjectures remain wide open.
-The most general results in the direction of the conjectures are due to Lackenby, who gave non-trivial lower bounds for crossing numbers of composite and satellite knots \cite{connect, Lackenby}.
-In particular, \cite{Lackenby} proved that if $K$ is a satellite knot with companion $C$, then $c(K)\geq 10^{-13} c(C)$.
-Although these results shed some light on the behavior of crossing numbers under basic topological operations, at the moment the lower bounds are not sharp enough to be helpful for determining or estimating crossing numbers.

 Theorem \ref{doubleintro} should be compared with classical results in the literature asserting that the crossing numbers of several important classes of knots are realized by a ``special type" of knot diagrams.
-These classes include alternating and more generally adequate knots, torus knots and Montesinos knots \cite{Lickorishbook, Kauffmanstates, Murasugi, alternating}.
-For instance the works of Murasugi and Kauffman, that settled the well known Tait conjectures on alternating knots, showed that adequate diagrams realize the crossing number of knots they represent.
+These classes include alternating and more generally adequate knots, torus knots and Montesinos knots \cite{ Kauffmanstates, Murasugi, alternating}.
+The works of Murasugi, Kauffman and Thistlethwaite, that settled the well known Tait conjectures on alternating knots, showed that adequate diagrams realize the crossing numbers of knots they represent.
 Moreover they showed that the crossing number is additive under connected sum of adequate knots.

-Our proof of Theorem \ref{doubleintro} shows that taking the Whitehead double of an adequate diagram of zero writhe, gives a minimal crossing diagram for $W_{\pm}(K)$.
-More generally, we prove that for any adequate knot $K$, we have $c(W(K))\geq 4 c(K)+1$ which provides a partial verification of \cite[Problem 1.68]{Kirby}.
-See Theorem \ref{doubleadequate}.

-Note that since all Whitehead doubles have genus one, they are prime knots.
-To the best of our knowledge, Theorem \ref{doubleintro} and Corollary \ref{mirror} below are the first instances of results that determine the crossing numbers for broad families of prime satellite knots.
+These results used in an essential way properties of the degree of the Jones polynomial.
+The Jones polynomial was also used to derive lower bounds on crossing numbers of Whitehead doubles of adequate knots in an unpublished preprint of Pascual \cite{Pascual}.
+However, these bounds are not strong enough to exactly determine the crossing numbers of any of these knots.
+For the proof of Theorem \ref{doubleintro} it is crucial that we have a sharper lower bound, that is also derived using the colored Jones polynomial, and Theorem \ref{main}.
+See section 5 for details.
+To the best of our knowledge, Theorem \ref{doubleintro} and Corollary \ref{mirror} below are the first instances of results that allow the exact determination of the crossing numbers for broad families of prime satellite knots.

 Theorem \ref{doubleintro} applies to adequate knots that are equivalent to their mirror images (a.k.a. amphicheiral) since such knots must have $\writhe(K)=0$.
 One way to obtain an amphicheiral adequate knot is to take the connected sum of an adequate knot with its mirror image.
 For more discussion and examples of prime, amphicheiral, adequate knots see Section 5.